jennybc/googlesheets/inst/shiny-examples/20_gs-explorer/README.md

 1. User authenticates is redirected back to app.
 An authorization code also gets returned in the url, which it can be extracted using `parseQueryString(session$clientData$url_search)$code`.

-2. Use `gs_shiny_get_token()` to extract the authorization code, make a POST request to exchange for an access token, and put the token in the internal `googlesheets` environment for use in subsequent API requests.
+2. Use `gs_webapp_get_token()` to extract the authorization code, make a POST request to exchange for an access token, and put the token in the internal `googlesheets` environment for use in subsequent API requests.

 Setting up authorization in your own app
 ----------------------------------------